TrevorStubbs/Restaurant-Manager/ChallengeLog.md

 - 18:07 - Was able to get the CustomWebApplicationFactory built.
 But I ran out of time to debug it and use it for real testing.

+# After Time Limit Work
+## DishesController Integration Test
+- Was able to get the DishesController Integration tests to work.
+I will now complete the unit tests for the DishService before I start building more integration tests.

 ## References
 - In this project I used reference code from: